-Activities eligible under former Job Access and Reverse Commute (JARC) program, which provided services to low-income individuals to access jobs, are now eligible under the Rural Area Formula Program.
+Activities eligible under former Job Access and Reverse Commute (JARC) program, which provided services to low-income individuals to access jobs, are now eligible under the Rural Area Formula program.
 In addition, the formula now includes the number of low-income individuals as a factor.
 There is no floor or ceiling on the amount of funds that can be spent on job access and reverse commute activities.

-Enhanced Mobility of Seniors and Individuals with Disabilities Grants (5310)
+Enhanced Mobility of Seniors and Individuals with Disabilities (5310)

-The Enhanced Mobility of Seniors and Individuals with Disabilities Program provides formula funding to increase the mobility of seniors and persons with disabilities.
-Funds are apportioned based on each state's share of the targeted populations and are now apportioned to both states (for all areas under 200,000) and large urbanized areas (over 200,000).
-The former New Freedom Program (5317) has been incorporated into this program.
-Activities eligible under New Freedom are now eligible under the Enhanced Mobility of Seniors and Individuals with Disabilities Program.
+This program provides formula funding to increase the mobility of seniors and persons with disabilities.
+Funds are apportioned based on each State's share of the targeted populations and are now apportioned to both States (for all areas under 200,000) and large urbanized areas (over 200,000).
+The former New Freedom program (5317) has been incorporated into this program.
+Activities eligible under New Freedom are now eligible under the Enhanced Mobility of Seniors and Individuals with Disabilities program.

-Projects selected for funding must be included in a locally developed, coordinated public transit-human services transportation plan; and the competitive selection process, which was required under the former New Freedom Program, is optional.
-At least 55 percent of the program funds must be spent on the types of capital projects eligible under the former Section 5310(b)(1)(A)-public transportation projects planned, designed, and carried out to meet the special needs of seniors and individuals with disabilities when public transportation is insufficient, inappropriate, or unavailable.
-The remaining 45 percent may be used for public transportation projects that exceed the requirements of the ADA; public transportation projects that improve access to fixed-route service and decrease reliance by individuals with disabilities on complementary paratransit; or alternatives to public transportation that assist seniors and individuals with disabilities.
-Using these funds for operating expenses requires a 50 percent local match, whereas using these funds for capital expenses (including acquisition of public transportation services) requires a 20 percent local match.
+Projects selected for funding must be included in a locally developed, coordinated public transit-human services transportation plan; and the competitive selection process, which was required under the former New Freedom program, is optional.
+At least 55 percent of the program funds must be spent on the types of capital projects eligible under the former Section 5310 - public transportation projects planned, designed, and carried out to meet the special needs of seniors and individuals with disabilities when public transportation is insufficient, inappropriate, or unavailable.
+The remaining 45 percent may be used for: public transportation projects that exceed the requirements of the ADA; public transportation projects that improve access to fixed-route service and decrease reliance by individuals with disabilities on complementary paratransit; or, alternatives to public transportation that assist seniors and individuals with disabilities.
+Using these funds for operating expenses requires a 50 percent local match while using these funds for capital expenses (including acquisition of public transportation services) requires a 20 percent local match.